 Another tip to get better sleep is to make sure that your seat belt is always visible to the attendants.
 After following the previous steps, you’re finally getting sleepy and ready to have a good sleep.
 I’m sure you would not want to be woken up by the attendant after 5 minutes into your sleep just because they thought that your seat belt is not buckled.

-If you plan to bring your own blanket or ask for one, make sure you buckle your seat belt over the blanket.
+If you plan to bring your own blanket or ask for 1, make sure you buckle your seat belt over the blanket.
 If you want to hug something to sleep, make sure your seat belt is not covered.

 Bonus: Noise-cancelling Headphones Help